tags.w55c.net

 • Echocardiogram – an ultrasound to evaluate the valves and functioning of your heart

-• Cardiac catheterization – a procedure requiring sedation that is used to diagnose some heart conditions, which is required for patients meeting any of the following criteria:
+• Cardiac catheterization – a procedure requiring sedation that is used to diagnose some heart conditions, which may be required based on risk factors, age, or abnormal Stress ECHO

 • Endoscopy: This procedure, which requires sedation, is used to determine if you have any enlarged blood vessels or abnormalities, also known as varices, located in your stomach or esophagus.
 A scope is used to view your stomach and esophagus.

-You may have to come back for further testing if there are any questions about preliminary testing.
+• You may have to come back for further testing, if there are any questions about preliminary testing, or have additional testing based on your medical history or disease process.
 For example, if your echocardiogram is abnormal, you may have to have a more intense stress test or cardiac catheterization.

 Preparation for Evaluation